Inspiration for your next trip, going a little deeper with feature content, reviews and interviews that’ll leave you brimming with ideas.

 London is full of great museums of all sizes and these celebrate important historical figures and famous people from the past across everything from the arts to the sciences.

-Apply to join us for our free special reader familiarisation visit to the British Music Experience in Liverpool on Monday 9th June when you will be able to see amazing memorabilia and have fun getting hands-on too.
+Apply to join us for our free special reader familiarisation visit to the British Music Experience in Liverpool on Monday 9th June when you will be able to see amazing memorabilia and get hands-on.

 Elizabeth Hodgson, group organiser for Barnet u3a, tells us about an enjoyable group break in the south of England, taking in Bournemouth, the New Forest and Osborne House.